It’s highly unlikely anyone wakes up in the morning and says, “I wish my life was harder.” We want our lives to be easier.

 A few years ago, I learned a practice from one of my mentors to reduce the number of things we commit to.
 The metaphor used was to image having a plate of food that was our ideal portion size.

-Any time we added more food, the costs included gaining weight over time and not feeling our best immediately after eating, which will affect our energy levels and our level of performance.
+Any time we added more food, the costs included gaining weight over time, and not feeling our best immediately after eating, which will affect our energy levels and our level of performance.

 The recommendation was if we wanted more food then we had to eliminate some of the food we already had on our plate, otherwise we should say no. Therefore, before saying yes to anything new, it was beneficial to acknowledge we already had a full plate and something had to give before we should say yes.

 I ended up implementing a “No first then reconsider” policy for a full year.
-No matter what new requests came through, that was outside of my normal responsibilities, I said no. While some people did not take to it well, I knew it would help me do what I had already committed to, better and with more enthusiasm.
+No matter what new requests came through, that was outside of my normal responsibilities, I said no. While some people didn’t take to it well, I knew it would help me do what I had already committed to, better and with more enthusiasm.

 As a result of that policy, I eliminated projects, reduced my socialising to almost zero and did not take on any additional projects.
 That year was one of my most productive years as I was able to focus better and do the things I wanted to do with a lot more energy and enjoyment.